Will Joe Maddon drive you nuts? Sure, sometimes — but give him his due

 Yes, president of baseball operations Theo Epstein probably has had an even bigger impact.
 No doubt, most any manager could look good with Bryant, Anthony Rizzo and the rest of the Cubs roster on his side.

-But here the Cubs are, 22 games over .500 in the second half entering Tuesday and all but certain to become the first defending World Series champ to reach the postseason since the 2012 Cardinals.
-They have 288 victories over Maddon’s three seasons, the most since Frank Chance’s teams won 300 from 1909-11.
+But here the Cubs are, 21 games over .500 in the second half and all but certain to become the first defending World Series champs to reach the postseason since the 2012 Cardinals.
+They have 288 victories over Maddon’s three seasons, the most since Frank Chance’s teams won 300 from 1909 to 1911.

 “It’s important to take a step back and look at the big picture,” Epstein said.
 “What these teams have accomplished the last three years under his leadership has been really impressive.
 Every manager of any club, any market, is always going to be criticized, but I couldn’t be more thrilled with Joe.
 I think one of the best things we ever did was bring him here.
 He’s a perfect fit for our market and the talent we’ve assembled here.”